Volunteer Activities at PTMSC

 Interested in Becoming Part of Our Team?

 The first step in becoming a volunteer with PTMSC is to fill out our volunteer application.
-Group volunteer orientations are scheduled throughout the year, once or twice a month.
-To find out about the next upcoming orientation, or if you have any questions, please call or email our Volunteer Coordinator, Gabriele Sanchez, at 360-385-5582, ext.
-120.
+To find out more about volunteer opportunities, or if you have any questions, please email email@example.com or call Diane Quinn, Program Director, at 360.385.5582 X 204.

 To get a more thorough description of what kinds of opportunities, experiences, and expectations the PTMSC Volunteer Program has, please take a look at the Volunteer Handbook.
 If you become a volunteer, this document is required reading and you'll see at the end a "Code of Conduct" to sign.